Tornado

 thinking time during an actual emergency situation.

 to learn tornado emergency plans.
-Every building has different safe
+Every building has

 places.
 It is important to know where they are and how to get there in